bilelmoussaoui/oo7/README.md

     .search_items(HashMap::from([("attribute", "attribute_value")]))
     .await?;

-/// Delete a stored secret
+// Delete a stored secret
 keyring
     .delete(HashMap::from([("attribute", "attribute_value")]))
     .await?;

-/// Unlock the collection if the dbus service is used keyring.unlock().await?;
+// Unlock the collection if the Secret Service is used keyring.unlock().await?;

+// Lock the collection if the Secret Service is used keyring.lock().await?;
 ```

 If your application makes heavy usage of the keyring like a password manager.
 You could store an instance of the `Keyring` in a `OnceCell`